davidedelpapa/zstory/README.md

 ## Copyright

 2020, Davide Del Papa, under Creative Commons 4.0.
-See also the original Sotry license, online or under the **\_original/** folder in this repo.
+See also the original Sotry license, online or under the **\_original** folder in this repo.